-- To LOVE one another in the way God loves us.

-- To inspire children to love to LEARN; and equip them with the skills and attitudes to do so all their lives.

-- To AIM HIGH so every child can achieve their full potential.
+- To LOVE one another in the way God loves us. - To inspire children to love to LEARN; underpinned by our core Christian values. - To AIM HIGH so every child can achieve their full potential.

-Our pupils are nurtured to develop their self-confidence, spirituality, personal well-being, respect for others and their own unique talents in a broad curriculum.
+Our pupils are nurtured to develop their self-confidence, spirituality, personal well-being, respect for others, respect for the environment and their own unique talents in a broad curriculum.